Our Lab Team

 Chris is broadly interested in investigating the fundamental cellular mechanisms that go awry in the development and progression of cancer with an focus on cell signaling, cellular fate decisions, and potential avenues for therapeutic intervention.

-Graduate student, MS candidate of Biochemistry and Molecular Biology, Johns Hopkins University
+Graduate student, PhD student of Biochemistry and Molecular Biology, Johns Hopkins University

 Education: